kishanpatel789/kp_data_dev_site/content/posts/019_SlowlyChangingDimensions.md

 ## SCD Type 2

 Type 2 SCDs are the next level.
-When a change occurs in real life, rather than updating the existing record, we insert a new record:
+When a change occurs, rather than updating the existing record, we insert a new record:

 <div markdown=1 class="flex flex-col md:flex-row md:space-x-2 md:gap-2 py-2 items-stretch">
 <div markdown=1 class="w-full md:w-[48%]">